zemzheng/grunt-ziey-i18n/README.md

 ==========

 ### Logs
+* 2014-05-21 Update, you can set more than one language now, enjoy it.
-* 2014-2-19  Use npm to install artTemplate.
+* 2014-02-19 Use npm to install artTemplate.
 Update Readme change project name to grunt-ziey-i18n
 * 2013-11-22 Upload

 ### About
-You can use Grunt-i18n to make I18N tempalte and todo update your *.po file.
+You can use Grunt-ziey-i18n to make I18N tempalte and todo update your *.po file.

 Use [artTemplate](https://github.com/aui/artTemplate.git).